jameslittle230/jameslittle.me-archive/pages/books.md

 - A Higher Loyalty: Truth, Lies, and Leadership - James Comey
 - Call Me By Your Name - André Aciman
 - The Plot Against America - Philip Roth
+- Zen and the Art of Motorcycle Maintenance - Robert M. Pirsig